kamilburda/batcher/docs/sections/Customizing-Export.md

 **I want to save the image as a multi-page PDF file.**

-While multi-page PDF export is already possible in GIMP without any third-party plug-ins, Export Layers allows you to apply custom procedures before the export or export each layer group (instead of the entire image).
+While multi-page PDF export is already possible in GIMP without any third-party plug-ins, Batcher allows you to apply custom procedures before the export or export each layer group (instead of the entire image).

 1. Add the "Export" procedure.
 2. Adjust the output folder as needed.
 The folder explorer in the main dialog will be ignored.